nxing831/nxing831.github.io/content/consumption.md

 layout: blank.njk
 ---

-# everything i have consumed and gotten something from, starting in late october 2025
+# everything i have consumed and gotten something from, somewhat exclusive from my other lists, starting in late october 2025

 ### November 2025